GaloyMoney/blink/README.md

 This repo represents the main API that brings all functionality together.

 ## Responsible Disclosure

 Found critical bugs/vulnerabilities?
-Please email them security@galoy.io Thanks!
+Please contact our team by email at security@galoy.io .

 ## Get Started